Are you eligible for a Winter Fuel Payment?

-With the Government's Winter Fuel Payment, if you were born on or before 5 August 1953 you could receive between £100 and £300 tax-free to help pay your heating bills.
+With the Government's Winter Fuel Payment you could receive between £100 and £300 tax-free to help pay your heating bills.

 Are you keeping your home warm enough?

-Basic, inexpensive steps in cutting your fuel costs include increasing loft insulation, using weather-stripping around walls and doors, using expanding foam filler for small spaces, and putting up thicker curtains and blinds to prevent heat loss – and keeping them drawn unless there’s plenty of sun shining through that window.
+Basic, inexpensive steps in cutting your fuel costs include increasing loft insulation, using foamy rolls of weather stripping on window and door frames, using expanding foam filler for small spaces, and putting up thicker curtains and blinds to prevent heat loss – and keeping them drawn unless there’s plenty of sun shining through that window.

 Are you eating the right food for winter?

 On a cold day warming, hearty foods both comfort and sustain.
-Slow cookers can be bought for under £20 and use little energy.
+Cheap slow cookers can be bought for £20-£30.

 Leftovers can easily be made into a casserole and all kinds of creative soups and stews rustled up with little effort.
 Cook large quantities and save time, money and effort by freezing the rest for an easy meal another day.